sdiehl/wiwinwlh/tutorial.md

 Monad base provides an abstraction over ``liftIO`` and other functions to explicitly lift into a "privileged" layer of the transformer stack.
-It's implemented a multiparameter typeclass with the "base" monad as the parameter b.
+It's implemented as a multiparameter typeclass with the "base" monad as the parameter b.

 ```haskell
 -- | Lift a computation from the base monad